voidCounter/noeqtion/README.md

 To reduce visual distraction during conversion, the extension temporarily hides math dialogs using injected CSS.
 It processes equations sequentially, rescanning the DOM after each conversion to handle Notion's dynamic content updates.

 The extension doesn't inject custom UI or modify Notion's core behavior.
 It automates what you'd do manually, just much faster.

+## Limitations

+This extension works great for standard use cases.
+But there are some edge cases where it may not work as expected.

+If you encounter issues with these or other scenarios, please [open an issue](https://github.com/voidCounter/noeqtion/issues) with details about the specific context where the conversion failed.

 ## License